minecrafter/Buycraft-Plugin/README.md

 ---- CHANGE LOG ------------------------------------------------------------

+	Version 4.8

+		- Updated to Bukkit 1.4.5.
+		- Changed all deprecated methods to new API.

 	Version 4.4

 		- Added the "/buycraft secret" command to set your secret key when in game/console